aghakherse/comparison_with_GLA/README.md

 # comparison_with_GLA
-This repo shows the comparison between our implementation of Linear Attention (LA) with causal with Gated Linear Attention ([GLA](https://github.com/berlino/gated_linear_attention/tree/main)).
+This repo shows the comparison between our implementation of Linear Attention (LA) with causal with Gated Linear Attention ([GLA](https://github.com/berlino/gated_linear_attention/tree/main)) on an A6000 GPU.
 We plots demonstrate the time and memory consumption of a single attention layer with batch size of 4, number of heads 16, dimension per head 128, and token length $[1e^3, 1e^5]$.
 Our implementation is faster by an order of magnitude and has $3.6\times$ less memory consumption.
 To reproduce the results, follow the steps below.\
 ![alt text](images/time.png)\
 ![alt text](images/memory.png)\